halfwit/ytcli/README.md

 # List of videos by user
 ytcli -u <user name>

-# List of playlits by user
+# List of playlists by user
 ytcli -u -p <user name>

 # List of videos by channel